-Elements of Negligence Personal Injury Lawyers Use to Prove Fault
+What Personal Injury Lawyers in Illinois Use to Prove Fault with Elements of Negligence

 Proving someone responsible for your expenses means showing that they acted negligently in some way.
 An injury you suffered does not automatically entitle you to file a personal injury claim.
-To receive monetary awards, you will need to prove five negligence elements that resulted in damage.
-Visit this link for more information.
+To receive monetary awards, your personal injury attorney will need to prove five negligence elements that resulted in damage.

 Duty of Care

 The plaintiff has to show that the defendant is obligated to protect the plaintiff.
 That could be in the context of a doctor-patient relationship or a business-client relationship.
 Learn more about Reasons Why Your Personal Injury Lawyer May Not Help.